-Nikon D3100 versus Panasonic G3
+Nikon D3100 vs Panasonic G3

-The Nikon D3100 and the Panasonic Lumix DMC-G3 are two digital cameras that were officially introduced, respectively, in August 2010 and May 2011.
+The Nikon D3100 and the Panasonic Lumix DMC-G3 are two digital cameras that were announced, respectively, in August 2010 and May 2011.
 The D3100 is a DSLR, while the G3 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (D3100) and a Four Thirds (G3) sensor.
-The Nikon has a resolution of 14.2 megapixel, whereas the Panasonic provides 15.8 MP.
+The Nikon has a resolution of 14.2 megapixels, whereas the Panasonic provides 15.8 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G3 is notably smaller (19 percent) than the Nikon D3100.
 Moreover, the G3 is markedly lighter (33 percent) than the D3100.
 In this context, it is worth noting that neither the D3100 nor the G3 are weather-sealed.